Diagnosing AHP

 GENETIC TEST

-- A genetic test using a blood or saliva sample may help to confirm a diagnosis or determine the specific type of AHP
+- A genetic test using a blood or saliva sample may help confirm a urine test, determine the specific type of AHP, or help diagnose AHP outside of an attack

 - A genetic test can be useful for family members of people with AHP who want to know if they carry the genetic mutation